chris-bc/wendigo/README.md

 My hope is that Wendigo will be a quick and easy way to get information about a wireless device, making it easier to troubleshoot and diagnose issues (and satisfy your curiousity :)).
 I think of Marauder as the tool you use to carry out an attack, and Wendigo as the tool to help you find the right target.

 At a high level, these are Wendigo's features - Both implemented and planned:

+#### NOTE: Version 0.2.0 is an unstable build.
+Implementation of WiFi features revealed problems with how the Flipper app was managing the UART buffer and parsing Wendigo packets.
+I wanted to release basic WiFi features before re-writing this part of the application, so this version attempts to bandaid the issue.
+Out of memory errors can be avoided by disabling either WiFi or both Bluetooth radios in the setup menu, and scanning either WiFi or Bluetooth.
+Dynamic updating of the device list has been disabled, so the device list must be closed and reopened to view newly-discovered devices.

 * [X] Bluetooth Classic discovery
 * [X] Bluetooth Low Energy discovery
 * [X] WiFi Access Point discovery (2.4GHz)